 - Use only the hoses that are supplied by Miller.
 These hoses transport low-pressure gases from the regulator to the torch tips.
 The hoses are color coded (green) for oxygen and (red) for fuel gas. - Attach the green hose to the oxygen regulator (right-hand threads) and tighten firmly with a wrench. - 3.
 Attach the red hose to the fuel gas regulator (left-hand threads) and tighten firmly with a wrench. - If the hoses are not color coded, attach the hose connection with machined grooves on the nut to the fuel gas regulator (left-hand threads).
 Attach the hose connection with no grooves on the nut to the oxygen regulator (right-hand threads).
-Tighten both connections firmly with a wrench. - 4.
-Close both the oxygen and fuel gas valves on torch body.
+Tighten both connections firmly with a wrench.

+4. Close both the oxygen and fuel gas valves on torch body.

-6-4.
+7-4.
 Activating The System

-The outlet pressure for the oxygen and fuel gas regulators is preset.
 Open the regulator valves completely by turning knobs clockwise.
 Notice the arrows on top of the knobs.

-6-5.
+7-5.
 Purging The System

-- Always purge gas from the system before lighting torch to prevent a possible mixed-gas explosion.
+- A Always purge gas from the system before lighting torch to prevent a possible mixed-gas explosion.
 Purge gas in a well ventilated area and away from flame or sparks. - With the tip removed from the torch, open the torch oxygen valve for 3-4 seconds to purge line. - 2.
 Close the torch oxygen valve. - 3.
-Repeat steps 1 and 2 for the fuel gas.

-6-6.
-Testing The Equipment For Leaks

-- A Use an approved oil-free leak detection fluid to locate possible leaks. - Do not stand in front of or behind the regulator when opening the cylinder valve.
+Repeat steps 1 and 2 for the fuel gas. - 7-6.
+Testing The Equipment For Leaks - A Use an approved oil-free leak detection fluid to locate possible leaks. - Do not stand in front of or behind the regulator when opening the cylinder valve.
 Never open a cylinder valve suddenly as this can damage a regulator or cause an oxygen regulator fire.